 Apple denies consumers true choice

 Apple arbitrarily moves the goalposts and frequently changes the rules for competitors.
-They bar Spotify from communicating directly with our customers who access Spotify via Apple platforms.
-Our customers aren’t allowed to hear from us about our deals and promotions or about ways they can take advantage of opportunities to upgrade their service via the App.
+They routinely bar Spotify from communicating directly with our customers who access Spotify via Apple platforms.
+Our customers aren’t allowed to hear from us about our deals and promotions in the App store or about ways they can take advantage of opportunities to upgrade their service via the App.

 Apple imposes a discriminatory 30% tax